huaweicloud/terraform-provider-huaweicloud/docs/resources/iotda_device.md

   fields and `fingerprint`, `secondary_fingerprint` fields cannot be set simultaneously.

 * `secure_access` - (Optional, Bool) Specifies whether the device is connected through a secure protocol.
-  The default value is **true**.
-If specified as **false**, this means accessing via an insecure protocol, and the device accessed through insecure methods are susceptible to security risks such as counterfeiting.
+  This parameter is only valid when `secret` or `fingerprint` is specified, and suggest setting it to **true**.
-  Please use with caution.
+  If ignored, it means accessing through insecure protocols, and the device is susceptible to security risks such as counterfeiting, please be cautious with this configuration.

 * `force_disconnect` - (Optional, Bool) Specifies whether to force device disconnection when resetting secrets or fingerprints, currently, only long connections are allowed.
 The default value is **false**.